How Much Does It Cost to Hire a Personal Injury Lawyer?

 An Initial Consultation Is (Usually) Free

-In contrast, personal injury victims tend to only have a general sense of how a lawyer can help them, or what steps need to be taken next.
-All they really know is that they’re hurt, and that they need compensation from the person who hurt them.
+In contrast, personal injury victims tend only to have a general sense of how a lawyer can help them or what steps need to be taken next.
+All they really know is that they’re hurt and that they require compensation from the person who hurt them.
 A lawyer in a personal injury initial consultation may spend a lot more time than other kinds of lawyers explaining how the process works, especially if the victim has never been in an accident before.

 How Lawyers Charge for Their Work

-Contingency Fee (This Is How Personal Injury Lawyers Charge)
+Contingency Fee Arrangement (This Is How Personal Injury Lawyers Charge)

 Hourly Fee (We Do Not Charge This Way)

 Traditionally, lawyers charged clients by the hour.
 This remains a common fee arrangement in many attorney-client relationships.
 Since fees commonly reach hundreds of dollars per hour, this billing method can lead to legal fees that seem to climb and climb with no end in sight.
 In a typical hourly fee billing arrangement, lawyers will often ask the client to pay a retainer at the beginning of the representation.
 A retainer is simply an advance payment for the lawyer’s future work, which the lawyer holds in an escrow account and bills against on an ongoing basis.